 Ideally, Lifetime Deal platforms should take care of the below steps (vetting a deal).
 But as the number of deals they bring is increasing (Quality vs Quantity), the chance for a bad deal is also increasing.
 Hence we need to cross-verify the same.

 Here we discuss the ways to vet a deal before purchasing it.
-Do not forget to check the list of the Latest Lifetime Deals on SaaS and WordPress software.
+Do not forget to check the list of the Black Friday Lifetime Deals on SaaS and WordPress plugins & themes.

 You need to dig a bit about the founder to understand his vision, ethics and background.
 This can be done with the help of platforms like ProductHunt, Capterra, G2Crowd, and Social media groups about Lifetime Deals.